sdelaughter/LDAP-tools/README.txt

 update_group_of_groups_membership
 	Update the membership of a group of groups
-	Add a given group as a member if it's not one already
+	Add a given group as a member if it's not one already generate_pwd
+	Generate a random password for a new user generate_ssha
+	Generate a SSHA version of a password generate_sambaNTPassword
+	Generate a Samba NT version of a password seconds_since_epoch
+	Return the number of seconds since the epoch (1/1/70) days_since_epoch
+	Return the integer number of days since the epoch (1/1/70) days_to_pwd_expiration
+	Determine number of days remaining until a user's password will expire